dannysbentley/DBLibrary/README.md

 # Project Name
-Collection of useful methods which will help me and maybe others develop faster.
+Collection of useful methods which will help develop faster addin and software.
 The methods as of now are mostly used for Revit development, however, in the future I will add common methods which I can use with addins.

 ## Installation